Faculty Professional Travel Fund and Guidelines

 Please note applications must be submitted before the travel has occurred.
 Applications submitted after the trip will not be approved.

 Faculty members who are presenting, moderating a session, or have a position within the organization that requires them to attend a specific event are eligible to be reimbursed for an additional $500.
 Faculty are eligible to receive presenter funds no more than once during the academic year.
-Please note that this is a change from the previous year in which presenters could request funds no more than twice.

 International Travel Funds